 So how can a rock be used as a radiator?
-There are some stones that have a natural tendency to capture heat.
+Some stones have a natural tendency to capture heat.
 They absorb heat and later on emit it.
-What you have to do is place them in a fire, and heat them for about 30 minutes.
-After that, wrap it in a towel or aluminum foil.
+You have to place them in a fire and heat them for about 30 minutes.
+After that, wrap it in a towel or aluminium foil.
 Some people opt to place it at a suitable place near the tent from where the heat could get in.
 Yet, it’s safe to place it inside your tent.

 8. Do not waste the leftover coals

 You will probably use coals to light up your campfire.
-And then most people opt to waste it or leave it wherever it was burnt.
+Most people opt to waste it or leave it wherever it was burnt.
 But you don’t need to do this.
 Be a genius, and reuse the leftover coals.

 9. Make sure to remove morning frost from the tent

 One of the main issues you’ll face during winter camping is frost.
 The dew that falls at night might condense on the wall of your tent.
-They are actually the water vapors from the atmosphere that falls at night.
+They are actually the water vapours from the atmosphere that falls at night.
 The same goes for the frost.
 If the ice melts, you’ll wake up under a soggy tent.
 It will further lower the temperature for you.
 That is why clearing the frost is a good idea.
 You may use a tent brush to sweep the frost.
-Another advice is to cover your tent with the garbage bags to keep it from getting soggy.
-In case your tent gets wet, make sure to dry it in the sunshine before the night arrives.
+Another piece of advice is to cover your tent with garbage bags to keep it from getting soggy.
+If your tent gets wet, make sure to dry it in the sunshine before the night arrives.

 10. Safe Tent Heaters For Tent Camping